Gainesville Repeater News...

 GMRS or General Mobile Radio Service

-Although not amateur radio, it is still very popular with many of the local hams, allowing them to still communicate with their families without the need for them to also obtain a ham license.
+Although not amateur radio, it is still very popular with many of the local hams, allowing them to still communicate with their families and neighbors.
+GMRS is being used as a community wide emergency system along with the amateur ARES system.
 Operating on channels in the 462 and 467 Mhz frequencies, many of the channels are also shared with the license-free FRS (Family Radio Service) channels.
 GMRS is permitted to use up to 50 watts and has several channels available to operate repeaters.
-Gainesville has a repeater operating on 462.550 with a tone of 141.3.
 You can get a GMRS license for $35 which covers your entire family for the next 10 years.

 Analog